mickolaua/SNe-Ic-and-GRB-SNe-Ic/README.md

 ### Code

-* `SNIc_LC_dependences.ipynb` – approximation of SNe Ic extracted from the OSC with the Bazin function [Bazin G. et al., 2009](https://ui.adsabs.harvard.edu/abs/2009A%26A...499..653B/abstract) and the visialisation of M_V(delta_m15) dependency in comparison with luminosity-width relation for SNe Ia ([Phillips M., 1993](https://ui.adsabs.harvard.edu/abs/1993ApJ...413L.105P/abstract)).
+* `SNIc_LC_dependences.ipynb` – approximation of SNe Ic extracted from the OSC with the Bazin function and the visialisation of M_V(delta_m15) dependency in comparison with luminosity-width relation for SNe Ia ([Phillips M., 1993](https://ui.adsabs.harvard.edu/abs/1993ApJ...413L.105P/abstract)).
 * `snIc_list.py` – fast visial check of SN Ic light curves.

 ### Plots